CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 The ``parsergen`` package is a generic parser for show commands.
 You can use the package to create a parser class for any given show command, and then reuse your new class to create tests for the output values.

 Using ``parsergen`` to create a parser class is particularly useful when you don't have a |library| model for a feature.
-In this example, we'll create a new parser class for the NVE/VXLAN platform.
+In this example, we'll create a new parser class for the VXLAN related parser.

 #.
 In a Python interpreter, import the required |library| and Python functionality (``re`` is the Python regex functionality):

    .. code-block:: python

+    import re
+    from pprint import pprint
     from genie.testbed import load
     from genie import parsergen
-     import re
-     from pprint import pprint

 #.
 Load the testbed, create the device object, and connect to the device:

    .. code-block:: python

      testbed = load('mock_parser.yaml')
-     uut = testbed.devices['iosxe1']
+     dev = testbed.devices['iosxe1']
-     uut.connect()
+     dev.connect()

 #.
 Execute the show command and store the output in the variable ``output``:

    .. code-block:: python

-    output = uut.device.execute('show nve vni')
+    output = dev.execute('show nve vni')

    *Result*: You can see the tabular output::